trackle-iot/liblightmodbus/README.md

 - Supports register/coil access callback functions

 *Currently supported functions include: 01, 02, 03, 04, 05, 06, 15, 16 and 22.*
-Check out [docs](https://github.com/Jacajack/liblightmodbus/tree/master/doc) for more technical information and manual.
+Check out the [online documentation](https://jacajack.github.io/liblightmodbus/) for more technical information and user guide.

 If you need help - [email me](mailto:mrjjot@gmail.com).
 If you want to help - contribute here, on Github. **All contributions are welcome!**